 How to throw harder… It’s the one thing that seems to be the most sought after, yet few know how to deliver it effectively.
 There are many different threads that need to be weaved into a safe and effective program to help you throw a baseball harder.

 Today, we’re going to review several requirements on how to throw harder.
 They fall into several buckets, including a comprehensive upfront assessment (from physical to mechanical), a well-designed strength training program, a proper ramp-up, a well designed throwing program (in sync with strength program), and proper warm-up routines and recovery protocols.
 Continue reading “How to Throw Harder”

 Baseball is an explosive sport where things happen fast and hard.
 This requires massive amounts of power and finding the best methods to get our athletes there is our number one priority.
 In this article, I will be reviewing force-velocity profiling in athletes which I believe to be a “game changer” in programming.
 I will also highlight how you can pinpoint and train the specific strength zones needed with Velocity-Based Training to help maximize the potential in not only baseball players but all athletes to create power / explosiveness.
 Continue reading “Velocity-Based Training for Pitchers and Baseball Players”

-There is tremendous mis-information in the market place about weighted balls and I certainly don’t want to create a frenzy so let me start by saying this.
-This article isn’t about the pros and cons of weighted ball programs.
-It’s about the importance and reasons why you should consider (a) including and implementing a thorough assessment, (b) monitoring the dosage and (c) participating in an individualized strength and conditioning program alongside the weighted ball program.
-Continue reading “7 Crucial Considerations When Training with Weighted Balls”
+There is tremendous mis-information in the market place about weighted baseball training and I certainly don’t want to create a frenzy so let me start by saying this.
+This article isn’t about the pros and cons of weighted baseball training programs.
+It’s about the importance and reasons why you should consider (a) including and implementing a thorough assessment, (b) monitoring the dosage and (c) participating in an individualized strength and conditioning program alongside the weighted baseball program.
+Continue reading “Weighted Baseball Training, 7 Crucial Considerations”